openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 The channel id _name_ shows the first element as default.
 All other possibilities are attached as options.
 The picture on the right shows the _Service Name_ item and all four possible options.
-Select the wanted service and the corresponding _Service Date & Milage_ will be shown.
+Select the desired service and the corresponding _Service Date & Milage_ will be shown.

 ### TroubleShooting